 These chewy oatmeal cookies are soft, packed with texture, and have a delicious caramel flavor with a hint of cinnamon.
-The cookie dough comes together in under 15 minutes – so it’s a super easy recipe that’s perfect to add to your baking repertoire.
+The cookie dough comes together in under 15 minutes, and you don’t have to chill the dough.

 So What Makes these Chewy Oatmeal Cookies so Perfect?